Cisco certifications: Specialist Certification

-In addition to the vast amount of Certifications above, Cisco also provides Specialist Certifications.
+In addition to the vast amount of Certifications above, Cisco also provides Meraki Specialist Certifications.

 The exams for these Certifications are often focused on some specific technology and generally targeted at members of the Cisco Partner Program, including those selling, designing, or supporting Cisco products and services.
 By combining various exams, a Cisco partner can gain specialty status and thus qualify for additional partner benefits.

-Specialisations can be held at Express, Advanced and Master levels, reflecting the depth of a partners skills across certain technologies and architectures, and can be held in both a Technology portfolio, or an architecture.
-Specialisations are:
+Specializations can be held at Express, Advanced and Master levels, reflecting the depth of a partners skills across certain technologies and architectures, and can be held in both a Technology portfolio, or an architecture.
+Specializations are: